trlafleur/RHF0M062-RHF0M0E5-LoRaWan-Examples-TTN/README.md

 # RHF0M062, RHF0M0E5 Examples

-This is a basic framework for using the Rising HF LoRaWan radio-modem and connecting a sensor to a LoRaWan network like TTN.
+This is a basic Arduino framework for using the Rising HF LoRaWan radio-modem and connecting a sensor to a LoRaWan network like TTN.

 We use a I2C FRAM device at address 0x50 for non-volatile memory.
 This device can be omitted or replaces with an EEProm with minor changes.